vtex-apps/service-course/course/steps/06-graphql-implementation/en.md

 ## GraphQL

 To get these product page views, we will use [GraphQL](https://graphql.org/), the technology used by VTEX IO for data fetching, to implement a query to Masterdata.
 GraphQL allows us to implement queries in a simple and easy way, specifying the data you want to retrieve.
-This makes your API reliable, since GraphQL controlls the data fetched instead of the server itself.
+This makes your API reliable, since GraphQL controls the data fetched instead of the server itself.

 **It's also the only possible way to create an interface between services and front end applications.**